Qiskit/qiskit-metapackage/docs/index.rst

 that makes it easy for anyone to use quantum computers.
 However, Qiskit also aims to facilitate research on the most important open issues facing quantum computation today.

-Qiskit allows the user to easily design experiments and run them on simulators and real quantum computers.
+You can use Qiskit to easily design experiments and run them on simulators and real quantum computers.

 Qiskit consists of four foundational elements:  Terra (the code foundation,